Human body systems

 The digestive system function is to degrade food into smaller and smaller compounds, until they can be absorbed into the body and used as energy.
 It consists of a series of gastrointestinal tract organs and accessory digestive organs.

 The digestive system organs spread from the mouth to the anal canal.
 So it’s actually a tube consisting of the mouth, pharynx, esophagus, stomach, small intestine, large intestine, and anal canal.
 Accessory digestive organs assist with the mechanical and chemical food breakdown, these are the tongue, salivary glands, pancreas, liver and gallbladder.

-Master the digestive system anatomy starting with this article, video tutorial and quiz.
+Master the digestive system anatomy starting with this study unit and custom quiz:

 The endocrine system is a collection of specialised organs (endocrine glands) scattered throughout the body that act to produce hormones.
 The main organs of the endocrine system can be seen in the diagram below.

 With regards to the endocrine system function; hormones produced by the endocrine system act to regulate a wide variety of bodily functions, such as triiodothyronine which regulates metabolism, or estrogen and progesterone which regulate the menstrual cycle.
 Endocrine glands secrete hormones directly into the circulatory system to regulate the function of distant target organs.

 We have you covered with everything you need to know about the endocrine system here.